kfitz/tmt_get_started/visualize-your-topic-model.md

 ## Open Tableau

-We'll be working with Tableau, just as we did last week.
+We'll be working with [Tableau](https://public.tableau.com/en-us/s/).
 Double-click the Tableau icon to open the program.

 ![][2]